siraat-ai-academy/learn-danish-with-jamalu-from-zero-to-something-real/13-vocabulary-list--65-vocab-kitchen-items.md

 # 🌟 Lesson 65 – Kitchen Items Vocabulary 🍽️
 🇩🇰 Learn Danish Through Story + Soul
+Where every pot and plate whispers the poetry of home.
 A kitchen sings in many tongues — here are 50 soft-spoken names it whispers.

 ---

 “Today, we don’t just name utensils —
-we bring warmth to the words that stir our daily rituals.”
+we place warmth in the kitchen, and meaning on the tongue, softly.”

 | Danish Word         | English Meaning     | Pronunciation (Jamalu-style)         | Roman Urdu-Hindi             |
 |---------------------|---------------------|--------------------------------------|-------------------------------|